WaPoco/net_practice/README.md

 local ip for internal use:
 127.0.0.1 127.255.255.254

-# What is the broadcast address?
+## What is the broadcast address?
 Broadcast address is the address that sends to every host of a network a message.

-# What is the network address?
+## What is the network address?
 The network address is an unique identifier which will be assigned to each device in a network.

-# What is the subnet mask?
+## What is the subnet mask?
-The subnetmask is a 32 bit long number and useful to calculate the ip range .
+The subnetmask is a 32 bit long number and useful to calculate the network or host address of ip address.

-What is subnetting?
+## What is subnetting?
 Subnetting describes the division of network into smaller subnetworks.
 Depeding of bits in the netmask you can devide the network into smaller networks.

+## What is supernetting?

-What is a router?
+## What is a router?
+The router is a device that connects networks and transmits data to other devices.
+Your internet service provider (ISP) assigns a public ip

-What is a switch?
+## What is a switch?
 A switch is device that forwards data to a mcadresses in a network.
-What is IP forwarding?
+## What is IP forwarding?

 # Instructions